 Our Law Firm Can Help You to Report Paycheck Protection Program (PPP) Fraud

-- Is your company misrepresenting its payroll numbers in order to get a PPP loan?
+- Are you an executive whose company misrepresented its payroll numbers in order to get a PPP loan, for instance?

-- Has your employer misused SBA-loaned funds — devoting more than 25 percent to non-payroll expenses, for instance?
+- Or can you show that your employer has misused SBA-guaranteed loans — by devoting more than 40 percent to non-payroll expenses, as an example?

 - Have you been warned to stay quiet about such fraudulent practices?